Nishant2018/ML_Project/README.md

 This project has four major parts :

-model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it. template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary. static - This folder contains the css folder with style.css file which has the styling required for out index.html file.
+code.py - This contains code for our Machine Learning model to predict final score of the student. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it. template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary. static - This folder contains the css folder with style.css file which has the styling required for out index.html file.